Modeling the TMD shape function in $J/\psi$ electroproduction: Theoretical predictions

-which directly quantifies the suppression induced by the TMD shape function in the low-$ P_{\psi\perp} $ region.
-Here $d {\sigma}_{f_1^g \otimes S_\psi}$ and $d\sigma_{f_1^g\otimes <O_{J/\psi}^{[m]}>}$ denote the differential cross-section with and without TMDShF, respectively.
-The results are displayed in Fig.~\ref{fig:ratio-plot} for EIC kinematics, considering $B_S = 0,$ 1.5 and 3 GeV$^2$ and varying $\mu_H$, with the spectrum plotted up to $P_{\psi\perp} = \mu_H/2$.
 We observe that, unlike the case $B_S \neq 0$, the prediction including the TMDShF overshoots the standard NRQCD result.
 For the left panel, where the NP contribution of the TMDShF is effectively switched off, the ratio remains close to unity, and the residual variation (within about 20\%) originates mainly from scale dependence.
 As $B_S$ increases, corresponding to an enhanced strength of the TMDShF, a clear distortion of the ratio develops.
 For $B_S = 1.5$~GeV$^2$ exhibits a pronounced peak around $P_{\psi \perp} \sim 5-6$ GeV.
 This indicates a moderate enhancement of the cross-section in this intermediate momentum region, likely arising from constructive interference or modified phase-space weighting due to the inclusion of the TMDShF.
 The dependence on the scale becomes stronger in this regime.
 For $B_S = 3$~GeV$^2$, the effect becomes even more pronounced.
 The peak in the intermediate region increases, while at larger momenta the ratio falls below unity.
 The transition point between enhancement and suppression is roughly stable across $\mu_H$, indicating a dynamical origin tied to the intrinsic shape of the additional function rather than to the perturbative scale choice.
 Overall, the results demonstrate that the inclusion of the TMDShF governed by $B_S$ introduces nontrivial shape modifications to the transverse-momentum distribution.
 Increasing $B_S$ amplifies these distortions, confirming its role as a strength or broadness parameter of the TMDShF.
 We emphasize, however, that this behavior pertains to the specific implementation described in Eq.~(\ref{eq:SNP-lp}), and could change under alternative NP parametrization of the CS kernel and the gluon TMDPDF.

 It is worth to emphasize that the present analysis has been confined to the case of electroproduction.
 Nonetheless, the theoretical framework developed in this work can be straightforwardly extended to provide predictions for photoproduction processes.
 It is, however, well established that the H1 measurements of large-$p_T$ $J/\psi$ photoproduction~\cite{H1:2010udv} are accurately reproduced by the color-singlet contribution alone, computed at $\mathcal{O}(\alpha_s^2)$~\cite{Flore:2020jau}, where the CO contribution at $\mathcal{O}(\alpha_s)$ is known to significantly overshoot the experimental data.
 Moreover, theoretical predictions based on the conventional NRQCD factorization framework are known to fail in describing the data, particularly in the low-$p_T$ and high-$z$ region, as discussed in Ref.~\cite{Brambilla:2024iqg}.
 In a preliminary analysis, as a qualitative comparison, we confront our estimate for photoproduction at $z \sim 1$ with the H1 measurement in the $0.75 < z < 0.9$ bin~\cite{H1:2010udv}.
 We find that the incorporation of the TMDShF within the TMD framework leads to theoretical predictions of the CO channel that exhibit markedly better agreement with the experimental data, yielding lower cross sections at small $p_T$ relative to the current collinear NRQCD results.
 However, we leave a detailed analysis of photoproduction in the TMD framework for future work.